bradcush/stuff/README.md

 something to `stdout` for any successful calls.
 We only test happy paths for now which we think should be enough.
 All output is checked using `diff` against expected output in the `./tests/output` directory.
-We note that calls to stuff create a lot of side effects (eg. system calls), which aren't mocked or tested directly, which the expected output assumes took place.
+We note that calls to stuff create a lot of side effects (eg. system calls), which we also test by checking the intended result of those side effects.

 ## License